Family CATOSTOMIDAE Agassiz 1850 (Suckers)

 Hypentelium etowanum (Jordan 1877) anum (L., neuter), belonging to: Etowah River, Georgia, USA, type locality

-Hypentelium nigricans (Lesueur 1817) Latin for blackish, referring to color of back
+Hypentelium nigricans (Lesueur 1817) Latin for blackish, described as having a blackish back, perhaps referring to its dark dorsal saddles

 Hypentelium roanokense Raney & Lachner 1947ense, Latin suffix denoting place: Roanoke River drainage, Virginia and North Carolina, USA, where it is endemic